The dispersion time of random walks on finite graphs: Coupling and Stochastic Domination

 \begin{rem} For any fixed $n$ and any fixed distribution $\mathcal{D}$ on the indices with full support, the $R$ obtained by sampling indices according to $\mathcal{D}$ will be index-repeating almost surely. \end{rem}

-Given the random ordering $R$, we can find a bijection between Uniform-IDLA and Parallel-IDLA.
-Given $R$, a $R$-block is defined in the same fashion as a parallel block, i.e. $L(i,j)$ represents the position of the $i$-th particle after $j$ jumps, but additionally, associate to every $(i,j) \in \mathcal I_L$ we define $T(i,j)$.
-This $T$ is called the timing array and defined as $T(i,j) = t$ if $R_t = i$ for $j$-th time.
-Also $T(i,0) = 0$ for all particles $i$.
-Note that using this block we can reconstruct the uniform process, as it contains not only the paths but the time-steps the particles moved.
+Given an index-repeating ordering $R$, we can find a bijection between the Uniform-IDLA and Parallel-IDLA.
+An $R$-block is defined in the same fashion as a parallel block, i.e. $L(i,j)$ represents the position of the $i$-th particle after $j$ jumps, but additionally, we associate to every $(i,j) \in \mathcal I_L$ an integer $T(i,j)$.
+This $T$ is called the timing array and defined as $T(i,j) = t$ if $R_t = i$ for $j$-th time and $T(i,0) = 0$ for all particles $i$.
+Note that using the block and timing array we can reconstruct the uniform process as we have not only the paths but the time-steps when the particles moved.
 Whenever we speak of an $R$-block we shall assume that $R$ is index repeating.

-The bijection between an $R$-block and a parallel block are defined algorithmically in the same fashion as before.
-To transform an $R$-uniform block into a parallel block we just apply $\stp$, Algorithm \eqref{StP}, to the $R$-uniform block oblivious to $R$ since $\stp$ reads in parallel order.
-However to transform a parallel block into a $R$-uniform block, we must read the block in the order given by $T(i,t)$ (i.e. read the block with smallest value $T(i,t)$, then the second smallest, etc..), and apply $\CP_{i,j}$ whenever vertex $L(i,j)$ is read for first time.
-It is very important to say that now when applying the Cut \& Paste operation we move not only the cells containing a portion of the path but also the times $T(i,t)$ associated to those cells, i.e. if cell $(i,t)$ moves to $(j,s)$ then $T(j,s)$ gets the value of $T(i,j)$, while $T(i,t)$ is left undefined.
-A pseudo-code of the previously described procedure is given in Algorithm \eqref{PtU}.
+The bijection between an $R$-block and a parallel block is defined algorithmically in the same fashion as before.
+To transform an $R$-block into a parallel block we just apply $\stp$, Algorithm \ref{StP}, to the $R$-block oblivious to $R$ since $\stp$ reads in parallel order.
+However to transform a parallel block into an $R$-block, we must read the block in the order given by $T(i,t)$ (i.e. read the block with smallest value $T(i,t)$, then the second smallest, etc..) and apply $\CP_{i,j}$ whenever the vertex $L(i,j)$ is read for first time.
+It is very important that now when applying the Cut \& Paste operation we move not only the cells containing a portion of the path but also the times $T(i,t)$ associated to those cells, i.e. if cell $(i,t)$ moves to $(j,s)$ then $T(j,s)$ gets the value of $T(i,j)$, while $T(i,t)$ is left undefined.
+Pseudo-code for the procedure we have just described is given in Algorithm \ref{PtU}.